Pindad Maung: Description

-The third version of Maung was named by Joko Widodo on 18 January 2023.
+The third version of Maung was named by then Indonesian President Joko Widodo on 18 January 2023.
 This version has an empty weight of 2510 kg, 136 hp engine power, length of 4.835 mm, width of 2 m, and a height of 1.89 m.
 The interior of the vehicle was taken from Isuzu MU-X, but the engine used is the Toyota Hilux engine.

 Development

 Development of the Pindad Maung traces back to 2018.
 At that time the name of the vehicle was Bima M-31, and the originator of the idea was the Commander of the Infantry Armament Center (Danpussenif) Surawahadi.
 Actual development was carried out by PT Pindad (Persero).

 The Minister of Defense Prabowo Subianto is understood to have contracted 500 units of the vehicle from PT Pindad.
 He stated the purchase of vehicles from Pindad was an effort to revive Indonesia's domestic industry.
 On Wednesday, 13 January 2021, Defense Minister Prabowo Subianto officially handed over the first 40 units to the Army Chief of Staff, General Andika Perkasa.
 The handover was witnessed by the Indonesian Air Force Chief of Staff, the Indonesian Navy Chief of Staff, as well as high ranking TNI officials.

 The Maung is offered in two versions, military and civilian.
 On 18 January 2023, the mass production version of Maung was introduced to the public, previously called Morino MV Cruiser at the Indodefence 2022 in November 2022.
 Morino stands for Motor Rekacipta Indonesia (lit.
 Indonesian-invented vehicle), but this name is no longer used after being given a new name by Joko Widodo.